 - Not the best protection

 The Lowdown: The Merial Frontline HomeGuard Household flea spray is different than Cooper and Gracie’s version as this is not intended to be directed towards the dog.
-Instead, this is a flea spray designed for the home or vehicles only to be used to kill and repel fleas in areas such as carpets, cracks, crevices, flooring, bedding, blankets and soft furniture.
+Instead, this is a flea spray designed for the home or vehicle and best used to kill and repel fleas in areas such as carpets, cracks, crevices, flooring, bedding, blankets and soft furniture.
 The 400ml aerosol is fast, effective and excellent value for money and should be in every dog owners toolbox whether they have a flea problem or not.

 The best thing about this spray is that its effect lasts for a whopping 12 months after application!
 Unless you live in a mansion then £15 or so for peace of mine for a year is an absolute steal.
-Of course, you will still need to get alternative flea treatment for the dog itself so don’t forget to check out our other non-prescription UK flea treatment reviews.
+Of course, you will still need to get alternative treatments for dogs so don’t forget to check out our other non-prescription UK flea treatment reviews.
 This is the best flea spray for the home in our opinion.

 - Effective for 12 months after application